Leave this site

 3.4 Informal stage

-3.4.1 Unsatisfactory attendance and performance matters are managed by the line manager on LPA / Division / L & D and conduct matters will be agreed in conjunction with PSD.
+3.4.1 Unsatisfactory attendance and performance matters are managed by the line manager and conduct matters in conjunction with PSD.

-3.4.4 Once all supportive measures have been put in place and reviewed and there is insufficient progress and / or the requirements of an informal supportive plan have not been met, then the line manager will prepare a summary report and supporting documentation for consideration by the L & D Inspector (or PSE equivalent) to progress the case to the formal stage.
-PIU advice will also be sought.
+3.4.5 Once all supportive measures have been put in place and reviewed and there is insufficient progress and/or the requirements of an informal supportive plan have not been met, then the line manager will refer the case for consideration by the L & D Inspector (or PSE equivalent) to progress the case to the formal stage.

-3.4.5 If supported by the L & D Inspector (or PSE equivalent), a summary of the case is submitted to: SLT LPA / Division and L & D SLT for review to consider whether the case is suitable to proceed with the formal Regulation 13 process.
-Advice may be sought from a HR Representative.
+3.4.6 If supported by the L & D inspector (or PSE equivalent), a summary of the case is submitted to: L&D SLT for review to consider whether the case is suitable to proceed with the formal Regulation 13 process.
+Advice may be sought from a HR representative.

-3.4.6 If it is considered that the officer should be offered further support before proceeding with the formal Regulation 13 process, or if further enquiries are required, this will be fed back via L & D / LPA / Division SLT.
-A full rationale and audit of this decision will be retained.
+3.4.7 If it is considered that the officer should be offered further support before proceeding with the formal Regulation 13 process, or if further enquiries are required, this will be fed back via L&D. A full rationale and audit of this decision will be retained.

-3.4.7 Where a decision is made to proceed with the formal Regulation 13 process, the Probationary Constable will be served with a formal letter setting out the reasons for the meeting along with the disclosure pack detailing all of the evidence the Force will rely on at the meeting.
-The Probationary Constable will be encouraged to seek advice from a Police Federation Representative and / or workplace colleague.
-The Probationary Constable will be asked to submit a written response, within 15 working days, following the service of the disclosure pack.
-The meeting will take place no earlier than 5 working days after the 15 working day deadline.
+3.4.8 Where a decision is made to proceed with the formal Regulation 13 process, the probationary constable will be served with a formal letter setting out the reasons for the meeting along with the disclosure pack detailing all of the evidence the force will rely on at the meeting.
+The probationary constable will be encouraged to seek advice from a Police Federation Representative and/or workplace colleague.
+The probationary constable will be asked to submit a written response, within 15 working days, following the service of the disclosure pack.
+The meeting will take place no earlier than five working days after the 15 working day deadline.

 3.5 Stage one – Formal Regulation 13 meeting